carymrobbins/carymrobbins.github.io/posts/dev/2020-03-23-overriding-type-class-instances-2.md

 How can we possibly make this work for any type class?
 Well let us consider how generic derivation works in the first place.

-The `ToJSON` type class delegates to `genericToJSON` for its defaullt implementation -
+The `ToJSON` type class delegates to `genericToJSON` for its default implementation -

 ```haskell